 The University of Tennessee at Chattanooga remains open except in the most severe weather conditions.
 Decisions about operating schedule changes are based on conditions on campus and major transportation routes.
 It is expected that the campus community also monitors local conditions to assess individual travel risk.

 In the event of inclement weather when the University remains open, faculty and staff are expected to make every reasonable effort to maintain their regular work schedules but are advised to avoid undue risks in traveling.
 Employees who anticipate arriving late or not at all should notify their immediate supervisors.
 Employees have the option of charging their time off to annual leave or taking leave without pay.
 With prior approval, employees can make up lost work hours.
-Questions about specific employee schedule impact should be directed to supervisors.
+Questions about the impact on specific employees' schedules should be directed to supervisors.

 Students and Faculty